 Birth control complications

-At the time of my colectomy, I was taking a birth control in pill form, something that none of my doctors or surgeons had any problems with.
+At the time of my colectomy, I was taking birth control in pill form, something that none of my doctors or surgeons had any problems with.
 After my colectomy, I had my first ostomy, and end ileostomy and almost immediately I noticed that I was passing whole birth control pills out of my ostomy, which meant that I was not covered under my current birth control plan.
 As a new ostomate, I didn’t even know that was possible.
 Now, I’m well aware of absorption issues and that often you can pass whole pills, but I’m a firm believer that this is something that female patients should be made aware of in order to avoid unexpected pregnancies during their surgery sequences.

 At the time second surgery, I had switched to the Nuvaring for my birth control, which is a small silicon ring that is placed inside your vagina.
 It just sort of hangs out in there but you can’t feel it and I liked this method because I knew I wouldn’t have any issues absorbing the hormones.
 My surgeon was well aware of my chosen method of birth control.
-About 2 days after my surgery, I noticed that I had started bleeding and was really concerned that something was going wrong medically/surgically.
+About two days after my surgery, I noticed that I had started bleeding and was really concerned that something was going wrong medically/surgically.
 What I later learned was that my surgeon removed my birth control during the surgery, did not put it back, and did not tell me that he removed it.

 I hate to pull the, “he’s a man” card, but I would really like to think that a female doctor would know risks and complications that can arise when birth control is removed or changed without a patient’s knowledge.
 Imagine if your doctor removed your IUD while in surgery and never told you.
 While the Nuvaring isn’t as hard to replace as an IUD, it was a similar situation in that I wouldn’t have known had my period not come very unexpectedly.
 When I told my gynecologist this story, she was shocked and appalled.
 Medication of any kind, even birth control, needs to be handled carefully.